The Bond Store

 The Frederick de Jersey Clere Room

 Wellington Museum (The Bond Store) was designed by Frederick de Jersey Clere.
 Inside The Attic is a room dedicated to The English-born architect Frederick de Jersey Clere, where you’ll learn about the planning and design of the building, and see its original blueprints.
 The Bond Store is one of the most architecturally significant buildings in New Zealand.

 10.00am to 5.00pm every day, except Christmas Day.

-Bookings are essential for all schools and tour groups.
+Bookings are essential for all schools, tour groups and commercial operators.
 Charges may apply.

 3 Jervois Quay, Queens Wharf